Reflective & Trauma-Informed Supervision

 MEET THE SPEAKER

-Dr. Ashley Brock-Baca is a developmental psychologist with over a decade of experience working in the areas and intersections of behavioral health, early childhood, child welfare, juvenile justice, healthcare, and education.
+Dr. Ashley Brock-Baca is a developmental psychologist with over almost two decades of experience working in the areas and intersections of behavioral health, early childhood, child welfare, juvenile justice, healthcare, and education.
 She is a subject-matter expert on trauma-responsive practices, care coordination, and supporting multi-system involved families and those with complex needs.
+She is the Principal Investigator of the Center of Excellence for Resilience in Trauma-Responsive Organizations, a National Child Traumatic Stress Initiative Category II center.
 Much of her work is focused on workforce development, organizational development, and system change, including system integration and meaningful youth and family partnership.
 She has developed competency models, workforce credentialing systems, and training and coaching curricula.
 These efforts include developing infrastructure to support lived-experience peers in the workforce.
 Additionally, she has developed several pathways to change and toolkits to support practice innovation aligned with implementation science.
-She provides organizational development, project design, technical assistance, training, curriculum development, case consultation, and evaluation from a trauma-responsive, resilience-building, and equity-centered lens.
+She provides organizational development, project design, technical assistance, training, curriculum development, case consultation, and evaluation from a trauma-responsive, resilience-building lens.